denysastapov/MostPopularNYT/README.md

 ## Usage
 - Open the project in Xcode or your preferred iOS development environment.
-- Explore the features and functionalities provided by DolphinLogin.
+- Explore the features and functionalities provided by MostPopularNYT.

 ## Installation
 To run the application locally: